brc859844/rabbitmq-auth-backend-keystone/README.md

 The broker must then be restarted to pick up the new configuration.
 If things do not seem to be working correctly, check the RabbitMQ logs for messages containing "rabbit_auth_backend_keystone failed" or similar such text.

 #Versions
-The latest tagged version of the code works with (has been tested with) RabbitMQ 3.3.0 and Erlang 16B.
-The plugin should work with later versions of RabbitMQ and other reasonably recent versions of Erlang.
+The latest tagged version of the code works with (has been tested with) RabbitMQ 3.3.0 through 3.4.0 and Erlang 16B.
+The plugin should work with other versions of RabbitMQ and other reasonably recent versions of Erlang.
 Testing was done using HP Cloud (http://www.hpcloud.com); some tweaks might be required for other OpenStack deployments.

+As noted previously, the current version of the plugin uses the Keystone V3 API and is not compatible with earlier versions of the Keystone API.

 #Changes to the management UI (optional)
 The `ui` directory includes modified versions of Management UI web pages associated with login and username/password management that are intended to be more intuitive to the user when Keystone-based authentication is being used.
 The script `./ui/install.sh` can be used to replace the relevant files in the management plugin `.ez` with the modified versions prior to plugin activation.